paragbhingre/ecs-consul/fargate/README.md

     * registers `counter-service` with the mesh
 4. `consul-proxy` starts after `consul-agent` and registers itself as the sidecar for the _**counting**_ service.

-Consul nodes should appear as the names of the tasks they're running on:
+Consul nodes should appear as the "DockerName" of the init container (TODO: use task ID instead):

 ![node](../images/fargate_node_detail.PNG)

 ## What it does NOT do (yet)
-* Auto-join EC2-hosted Consul clusters :C
+* Auto-join for EC2-hosted Consul clusters _will_ work, but you need to specify a region.
     * See: https://github.com/hashicorp/go-discover/issues/61
 * Meaningfully proxy upstream traffic to/from the service instance
     * next task to tackle.